zawette/linux-notes/vim.md

 + hjkl left down top right
 + gg first line of the file
 + G last line of the file
++ :n or nG to jump to line n
 + 0 beginning of the line
 + $ end of the line
 + w next word ( W by whitespace)
 + b previous word (B by whitespace)
 + e end of word (E by whitespace)
 + % move to the next bracket or brace on the current line
++ { and } to hop back and forth btw empty lines
 + CTRL+u move up by half a page
 + CTRL+d move down by half a page
 + CTRL+b move up by a page